FeministComicNetwork/website/solidarity.md

 The ICOM must now act quickly: Burkhard Ihme is no longer acceptable as chairman and must resign.
 A public apology to Eve Jay is overdue.

 Whoever prints such a gloating and hurtful foreword in his yearbook makes himself obsolete and is definitely no longer a representative of the German independent comic scene.
-We wish for a comic community and an icom in which fairness, equality, self-reflection and openness are written in capital letters.
+We wish for a comic community and a ICOM in which fairness, equality, self-reflection and openness are written in capital letters.

 **Our full and unlimited solidarity for Eve Jay!**